 Horizon 3: Where to focus for long-term growth and future opportunities (5+ years)

-You’ll want to invest in initiatives that will have a long-term impact on your business, like finding new ways to connect with customers or expanding into new markets.
-Technologies that are likely to have a big impact in the coming years, like AI, blockchain, and robotics, can also be a good area of focus for this horizon of growth.
+You’ll want to invest in initiatives that will impact your business long-term, like finding new ways to connect with customers or expanding into new markets.
+Technologies that are likely to have asignificantg impact in the coming years, like AI, blockchain, and robotics, can also be a good area of focus for this growth horizon.

 What is the key to success at each stage?
 Focus on the Now, New, and Next

 Horizon 1: Superior and Excellent Execution for immediate impact, profitability, and value creation (NOW)

 Horizon 2: Positional Advantage to ensure near-term growth and value creation (NEW)

 Horizon 3: Insight & Foresight to ensure long-term growth and value creation (NEXT)

 The Criticism of the Three Horizons Model

-According to Steve Blank's HBR article in 2019, the world nowadays is more dynamic, and the 3-time horizons are no longer constrained by time.
-In particular, horizon 3 innovations can disrupt the status quo a lot faster than originally anticipated, especially when the time horizons are no longer constrained by time.
+According to Steve Blank's HBR article 2019, the world nowadays is more dynamic, and the 3-time horizons are no longer constrained by time.
+In particular, Horizon 3 innovations can disrupt the status quo much faster than initially anticipated, especially when the time horizons are no longer constrained by time.

-McKinseys three horizons growth framework is an effective innovation strategy tool that helps companies think about the different opportunities for growth and where to focus to get the biggest impact.
+McKinsey's three Horizons growth framework is an effective innovation strategy tool that helps companies consider the growth opportunities and where to focus to get the most significant impact.